micahtid/hack-midwest-plan/README.md

 **AI Chatbot**
 - Enables users to ask questions about and edit information
-- Uses Gemini API key
+- Uses Vercel AI SDK with Gemini API key
 - Takes in the result data to provide conversational responses

 **Actionable Buttons**